hasan-umanitoba/hasan-umanitoba.github.io/README.md

 ## Authors and Acknowledgements

 **Hasan Saleem** is the author.
-I appreciate my course intructor Stewart Wilcox for providing the README template and guiding the format for this assignment.Thank you to Andrew Etter for writing [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS]) and introducing the strategies described.
+I appreciate my course instructor Stewart Wilcox for providing the README template and guiding the format for this assignment.
+Thank you to Andrew Etter for writing [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS]) and introducing the strategies described.
 Thank you to Abdullah Al Noman, Jaden Down, and Long Vu, Abu Yasin Sabik for peer editing and valuable feedback throughout this course.

 ## FAQs

 ### Why is Markdown better than a word processor?
-markdown files can be easily kept in version control whereas Word's DOCS file format which is a collection of compressed XML files actively opposes this.
+Markdown files can be easily kept in version control, whereas Word's DOCS file format, a collection of compressed XML files, actively opposes this.
 Markdown is simpler and easier to convert.
-Markdown is also easier to understand since it's in plain text format and it's compatibility with version control allows better collaboration among individuals.
+Markdown is also easier to understand since it's in plain text format, and its compatibility with version control allows better collaboration among individuals.

 ### Why is my resume not showing up?
 To find out why your resume is not being hosted, run the following checks: